-The Company reported a net loss from operations of \$18,082 for the three months ended June 30, 2013 versus a net loss from operations of \$103,955 for the same period in 2012.
-The losses for the current quarter include the sum total of all general and administrative expenses, including communication costs, professional fees, patent expenses, and regulatory fees associated with
+The Company reported a loss from operations of \$191,226 for the year ended September 30, 2013 versus a loss from operations of \$329,380 for the year ending September 30, 2012.
+The decrease is mostly explained by the general reduction in spending activity the Company experienced due to the lesser amounts of cash available during the year compared with prior years.
+The losses are the sum total of all general and administrative expenses, including patent expenses, communication costs, professional fees and regulatory fees associated with managing the Company.
+The Company's net loss was \$189,950 for the year.